john-marinelli/dom_buster/README.md

 After downloading:

-On linux make sure you make the file executable, then add it to ~/bin and to your path.
+On Linux make sure you make the file executable, then add it to ~/bin and to your path.

 On Mac OS, move the executable to /usr/local/bin.